mongodb/docs/source/applications/aggregation.rst

 As a document, the result is subject to the current :ref:`BSON Document size <limit-maximum-bson-document-size>`.
-If you expect the aggregation framework to return a larger result, consider using the use the :aggregator:`$out` pipeline operator to write the output to a collection.
+If you expect the aggregation framework to return a larger result, consider using the use the :agg:pipeline:`$out` pipeline operator to write the output to a collection.

 Optimizing Performance